2. Medical and Behavioral Origins of Feeding Problems

 - eBook ISBN:

 Jonathan Tarbox, PhD, BCBA-D, is the Program Director of the Master of Science in Applied Behavior Analysis program at the University of Southern California, as well as Director of Research at FirstSteps for Kids.
-Dr. Tarbox is Associate Editor of the journal Behavior Analysis in Practice and serves on the editorial boards of five major scientific journals related to autism and behavior analysis.
-He has published three books on autism treatment and well over 70 peer-reviewed journal articles and chapters in scientific texts.
-His research focuses on behavioral interventions for teaching complex skills to individuals with autism, treatment of feeding disorders, and technology in autism treatment.
+Dr. Tarbox is the Editor of the journal Behavior Analysis in Practice and serves on the editorial boards of multiple scientific journals related to autism and behavior analysis.
+He has published four books on autism treatment and well over 70 peer-reviewed journal articles and chapters in scientific texts.
+His research focuses on behavioral interventions for teaching complex skills to individuals with autism, treatment of feeding disorders, and the application of Acceptance and Commitment Therapy to applied behavior analysis.

 University of Southern California and FirstSteps for Kids, Los Angeles, CA, USA